sharetribe/flex-sdk-js/README.md

 const sharetribeSdk = require('sharetribe-flex-sdk');

 // Create new SDK instance
-// To obtain a client ID, see Applications in Flex Console const sdk = sharetribeSdk.createInstance({
+// To obtain a client ID, see Applications in Console const sdk = sharetribeSdk.createInstance({
   clientId: '<Your Client ID here>'
 });